-Income Tax Withholding - The Custodian shall not withhold federal income tax from any distribution from the custodial account unless you elect to have federal income tax withheld.
+unt unless you elect to have federal income tax Income Tax Withholding - The Custodian shall not withhold federal income tax from any distribut on from the custodial ac withheld.
 You may request withholding at any rate from 1% to 100%.
 Your elected withholding rate will be applied to the full amount of your distribution unless the distribution is a return of excess contributions.
 Withholding may only be applied to the portion of the distribution representing earnings attributable to the excess contributions